How many candidates can I have in a room for the Listening examination?

 It is the responsibility of the person conducting the speaking tests to mark them.
 The speaking tests must be marked as they are being conducted.
 Examiners should mark the 'live' candidate and not a recording.

-You don’t need to be accredited by Cambridge in order to conduct the IGCSE Foreign Language speaking test.
+You don’t need to be accredited by Cambridge International in order to conduct the IGCSE Foreign Language speaking test.
 However, we strongly recommend that you study the Speaking Test Handbook in advance of the examination, especially if you are new to the syllabus.
 The Speaking Test Handbook offers guidance and advice on the preparation for and delivery of the speaking test.
 It also provides marked recordings of candidate work with accompanying examiner comments.

 There should be only one speaking test examiner per centre per syllabus.